 Continuous integration (CI) encompasses the system you use for automatically testing your source code, usually upon commits to a particular branch.
 This relates to, but is independent from, continuous deployment (CD), which deploys a subset of these code changes after specific gates have been passed (certain tests passing, approval, and so on).

-Pulumi can also bridge results from your CI system with GitHub, for example surfacing the results of stack updates on GitHub pull requests.
+Pulumi can also bridge results from your CI/CD system with GitHub, for example surfacing the results of stack updates on GitHub pull requests.
 See Pulumi GitHub App for more information.

 Branching strategy for deployments

 Pulumi is also agnostic to what sort of branching strategy you take.
 Most customers use Git-based flows; the most common is to use one branch-per-stack.
 This allows you to control deployments to environments using your usual commit, code review, and approval process, such as GitHub pull requests.